Chapter 1: Messages

 “True, just saying it’s her birthday tomorrow as well.”

-“Don’t remind me.”
+“Don’t remind me.
+Being born on the same day as that banshee is terrible enough, I don’t want to spend a birthday with her.”
 Lupan waved his hand around.
 “Look all I want to do right now is to have fun with these câinesc.”

 They all lifted their hands and cheered to their loudest volumes.
 Lupan smirked and turned to Verfolger, “Come on, let’s have some fun.”